-China plates are set, one just for his roll, Two spoons, four forks, and a finger bowl.
+China plates are set, one just for his roll, Two spoons, four forks, three knives, and finger bowl.

-A tuxedoed man steps forward to say, "My name is Pierre; I'm your waiter today."
+A tuxedoed man steps forward to say, "My name is Pierre, sir; I'm your waiter today."

-We take out sandwiches, and start to munch, While hearing Jerome order his lunch.
+We take out sandwiches, and start to munch, While listening to Jerome order his lunch.